sc18zs/csci596_final_project/README.md

 Additionally, the program reports the total runtime and communication time (`CPU & COMT`) for performance analysis.

 Since this program serves as the foundation for parallel molecular dynamics simulations, all future enhancements will build upon its existing structure and functionality.

+### Hilbert and Morton curves

+Space-filling curves, notably Hilbert and Morton (Z-order) curves, have been explored for their ability to preserve spatial locality when mapping multi-dimensional data to one-dimensional memory spaces.
+Previous studies have demonstrated that:

+- Hilbert Curves: Offer better locality preservation compared to Morton curves, leading to higher cache hit rates in certain scenarios.
+- Morton Curves: Simpler to compute and implement, making them attractive for real-time applications despite slightly lower locality preservation.
+- Cache Optimization: Techniques like tiling and blocking have been traditionally used to enhance cache performance, but integrating space-filling curves presents a novel approach.

+However, existing research often lacks comprehensive evaluations across diverse applications and does not fully exploit the potential synergy between Hilbert and Morton curves for dynamic cache optimization.

 ## Proposed Solutions
 **Optimization Plan for the Provided Code Using Hilbert and Morton Curves**